RobinSchmidt/RS-MET-Research/Projects/rsPy/ReadMe.txt

 Project to create python bindings for the RS-MET signal processing libraries rapt and rosic.

-To build it successfully, the rsPython juce module needs to include the header file pyconfig.h which is supposed to reside somewhere in the python installation folder.
+To build it successfully, the rsPy juce module needs to include the header file pyconfig.h which is supposed to reside somewhere in the python installation folder.
 The folder where this file resides needs to be added to the "Header Search Paths" field in the exporter settings in the .jucer file.
 On my machine, the path is: